 New Build Home Insurance

 New build homes have never been more popular – the number of new homes being built per year has increased by 75% since 2013.
-If you're one of the thousands of people in the process of buying a new build home here’s everything you need to know about insuring your new palace.
+If you're one of the thousands of people in the process of buying a new build home here’s everything you need to know about insuring your new home.

 What insurance will I need for a new build home?

 - A Warranty – A new build home should come with a warranty.
 This should cover you against any defects or structural problems with your home for up to 10 years.
 The warranty only covers problems that are the builder’s fault.
 You need to have your own insurance in place to cover you for everything else.
-Find out more in our guide to New Home Warranties.

 - Buildings Insurance – You need buildings insurance to protect you in the event of fire, flood or subsidence.
 It will also cover any structural issues that the new home warranty doesn’t allow for.
 A mortgage lender will also require that you have buildings insurance in place from the moment you exchange contracts.
 This is to make sure that their stake in your home is protected.